grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 Captain Percy reached above her head for a strap, "drive boys, drive."
 The sea floor was moving towards them, but still far, far below.
 So far below that if the boat went down now the _Prospect_ would be crushed into nothing but a greasy stain on that bottom.
 But it was at least a measurable distance now instead of the unknowable nothingness of the hole.

 Minutes later the depth-under-keel gauge started rising steadily, as if with intention.
 It gave the impression that they were moving quickly, though in fact their forward speed remained the same steady crawl, while the slope of the bottom had drastically increased.
 It was rising under them -- a sheer undersea mountain wall.
 The needle accelerated to show a shockingly quick lift in the sea floor, in such a way to give the impression they were about to smack into a mountainside -- from where they would slide helplessly down into the dark pit.
-Instead, the depth gauge needle rolled hard to the left and then rose back to show they had about 10 meters to the bottom.
+Instead, the depth gauge needle rolled hard to the left and then rose back to show they had about ten meters to the bottom.
 It remained hovering at that level.

 "OK Gregory, now the stupid part: give me a gentle dive plane down angle," Percy said quietly.